• Skip to primary navigation

 Single servings of blueberry crisp can be reheated in the microwave on a microwave-safe plate.
 Cover your plate lightly with a paper towel and reheat in 20 second increments until warmed through.

-Or, preheat your oven to 350 degrees Fahrenheit and bake your leftover crisp, uncovered, for 15-20 minutes, or until warmed through.
+To reheat in the oven, preheat to 350 degrees Fahrenheit and bake your leftover crisp, uncovered, for about 15-20 minutes, or until warmed through.

 Blueberry Crisp

-Blueberry crisp is an easy and flavorful dessert and a summer staple.
-Sweet blueberry filling is topped with a crunchy oat crust and served warm.
+Blueberry crisp is a quick and easy go-to summer dessert!
+Sweet blueberry filling is topped with a crunchy oat crust and baked to perfection in the oven.

 Servings: 8 servings